AndreaBononi/Intel_Cyclone10LP_systems/basic_system/readme.txt

 --------------------------------------------------------------------------------------------------------------
-BASIC SYSTEM v1
+BASIC SYSTEM
 --------------------------------------------------------------------------------------------------------------
 DESCRIPTION:
--- Four LEDs are turned on/off depending on the status of four switches -- A Nios II processor reads the status of the switches and drives the LEDs according to it -- On-chip RAM used as data and instruction memory
--- An external clock of 10 MHz is provided, but the system works at 100 MHz due to an internal PLL -- A dedicated switch is employed to reset the processor and the PLL
+-- Four LEDs are turned on/off depending on the status of four switches -- A Nios II processor reads the status of the switches and drives the LEDs according to it -- On-chip RAM used as both data and instruction memory -- An external clock of 10 MHz is provided, but the system works at 100 MHz due to an internal PLL -- A dedicated switch is employed to reset the processor and the PLL
 --------------------------------------------------------------------------------------------------------------